 Bunker prices rise at the Port of Saint-Petersburg, Russia (graph)

-Global oil prices will remain under pressure until the results of OPEC+ talks are announced
+The difference with bunker prices at the port of Rotterdam is $27

-According to IAA PortNews Bunker Prices Review, bunker prices at the port of St. Petersburg were as follows:
+According to IAA PortNews Bunker Prices Review, bunker prices at the port of St. Petersburg as of 8 December 2020 were as follows:

 The difference between maximum/minimum prices depends on the amount of fuel sold and its availability.